nigelhorne/Geo-Coder-Free/README.md

 # BUGS

-Some lookups fail at the moments, if you find one please file a bug report.
+Some lookups fail at the moment, if you find one please file a bug report.

 Doesn't include results from [Geo::Coder::Free::Local](https://metacpan.org/pod/Geo%3A%3ACoder%3A%3AFree%3A%3ALocal).